nie-ine/e-editiones/semantic-web-technology-advantages.markdown

 For a machine to deal with formal semantics all intended **meaning has to be stated explicitly** (no hidden assumtions).
 In first instance this can be confronting for a researcher, realizing that own data are not transparent and bearing some gaps, only well understood by the creator(s) of the data model(s).
 This need for explicitness creates a **quality control feedback loop for the source data model and data**.
 More transparant data models also lead to **easier data management**, less depending on specific persons.
 In this context it is worthwhile to mention that OWL-ontologies are self-describing formal vocabularies, by means of the human oriented labels and comments (definitions) of ontological elements, and documentation in queries and rules.
 ## Reusable consented domain knowledge
-From a pure content point of view domain knowledge becomes highly exchangeable and reusable through expression in formal ontologies and N3-rules.
+From a pure content point of view domain knowledge becomes highly exchangeable and reusable through expression in formal domain ontologies and N3-rules.
 ## Machine-interpretable semantics
 The built-in logic of the W3C SW standards makes the semantics machine-interpretable enabling **semi-automated semantic interoperability**.
-Semi because to add new knowledge human intervention is mostly needed.
+Semi because to add new knowledge human intervention is still mostly needed.
-The biggest advantage is **machine reasoning** ([N3-rule-based machine reasoning](/n3-rule-based-machine-reasoning))
+The biggest advantage is [**machine reasoning**](/n3-rule-based-machine-reasoning), to make inferences of all kinds.
+For example simpler semantics expressed with a source data model can be converted to more complex semantics expressed with domain ontologies ([two-step formalization](/two-step-formalization)).
+Ex.
+Data automatedly enriched with domain knowledge.

 <!---The advantages of SWT are summerized in Table 1.
 - Formal Semantics: